CPT-Jack-A-Castle/SPyChat/README.md

 ![alt text](http://leonvoerman.nl/coding/pychat.png)

-# PyChat (clear-text-version)
+# PyChat
-> The free clear-text version of my PyChat application.
-The secured version is not to be releaed, yet.
+> PyChat is a secure chat application that sends out each string encrypted with Python-crypto.
+> Requires a key to be decrypted.
+Host a server and share your key with the onces you trust.
+> Chat anonymously.
 > Enjoy

 ***

-# Description
-> Data is being send in clear-text, but on local networks, you should be find.
-> A secured version is available, but not right now (TBA).
-Stay tuned.